johnson82nguyen/Django-Portfolio/README.md

-1. Once u create an app, you will need to add it in settings.py
+1. Once you create an app, you will need to add it in settings.py

 2. This settings.py file will be location in your newly created application directory